parisChatz/Handwritten-Digit-Recognition/README.md

 # Handwritten digits Recognition
-Neural Netwrok Implementation to recognise hand-written digits In this project neural networks are used torecognize handwritten digits (from 0 to 9).
+Neural Network Implementation to recognise hand-written digits In this project neural networks are used torecognize handwritten digits (from 0 to 9).

 # Important notes